 Click the “+ New Narrative” button in Narratives to open a new untitled Narrative.
-A “Welcome to the Narrative Interface” box offers some suggestions for adding content to your Narrative.
+A “Welcome to the Narrative Interface” box offers information and links to documentation for adding content to your Narrative.
 You can collapse or delete this box using the “…” dropdown menu in the top right corner.

 Try the Narrative tour!

 Select the “Narrative Tour” from the Help menu.
 This new feature walks you through the user interface, pointing out various useful aspects of it.
 We recommend taking the tour even if you’ve used KBase before, as it will help familiarize you with the current version.

 To load data to your Narrative, click the “Add Data” button in the Data Panel, which can be found under the Analyze tab near the top left of the Narrative.
 The Data Browser will slide out with tabs that show several data sources.

 You can choose a dataset already in KBase by selecting any of the first four tabs.
 The Example tab, for instance, contains sample data from KBase’s reference data collection that can be used to try out the apps.

 The Import tab allows you to upload your own data.
 KBase currently supports upload of a variety of data types.
 Please see the Data Upload/Download Guide for more information.

 Note: Any data you upload to KBase is private unless you choose to share it.

 When you hover over a data object in the Data Browser, a blue “< Add” button will appear to its left.
 Click the button to add the data to your Narrative.